Tasks¶

 - Maximum 4 viewers/owners: Tasks support up to 4 viewer emails and 4 owner emails via CSV

-- Classification for standalone only: Source, Category, Stream, and Company can only be set on standalone tasks
+- Classification for standalone and project tasks only: Source, Category, Stream, and Company can be set on standalone and project tasks (not on OPEX, Contract, or CAPEX tasks)

 - Phase requires project: Phase assignment only works for project tasks